coleenquadros/configuration/docs/app-sre/continuous-delivery-in-app-interface.md

 # Continuous Delivery in App-interface

 App-interface is a declarative interface to define everything.
-Service owners are able to define their deployment flow using a Saas file.
+Service owners are able to define their deployment flow using a SaaS file.

 This functionality replaces the saasherder flow described [here](https://github.com/openshiftio/saasherder#the-process).